Agoric/documentation/main/guides/zoe/contract-basics.md

 Let us save this code to a file named `01-hello.js` inside `src` directory.
 ## Using, testing a contract

 Before we deploy or start our contract, it is usually a good idea to run a few tests to validate its correctness.
 Agoric contracts are typically tested using the [ava](https://github.com/avajs/ava) framework.
-The test file begins with an `import @endo/init` to establish a [Hardened JavaScript](../js-programming/hardened-js) environment as below:

-<<< @/../snippets/zoe/contracts/test-zoe-01-hello.js#test-imports

-We also import `E()` in order to make asynchronous method calls and `test` function from `ava`. _We'll talk more about [using `E()` for async method calls](../js-programming/eventual-send) later._

-Following these `import` statements, we write a simple test that validates that the `greet` method works as expected as below:
+The test file begins with an `import @endo/init` to establish a [Hardened JavaScript](../js-programming/hardened-js) environment.
+We also import `E()` in order to make asynchronous method calls and `test` function from `ava`. _We'll talk more about [using `E()` for async method calls](../js-programming/eventual-send) later._ Following these `import` statements, we write a simple test that validates that the `greet` method works as expected.

-<<< @/../snippets/zoe/contracts/test-zoe-01-hello.js#test1

 Putting it all together: